History Museums in Tokyo

 10. Tsubouchi Memorial Theatre Museum, Waseda University

-The Theatre Museum has a valuable collection of theatrical and visual materials from Japan and around the world.
-The vast collection of approximately one million items includes 48,000 nishiki-e (woodblock prints), 400,000 stage photographs, 270,000 books, 80,000 theatre performance materials such as leaflets and programmes, 159,000 natural history materials such as costumes, puppets, letters and manuscripts, other rare books and audio-visual materials.
+The Theatre Museum houses a valuable collection of theatrical and visual materials from Japan and around the world.
+Its vast archive contains approximately one million items, including 48,000 nishiki-e (woodblock prints), 400,000 stage photographs, 270,000 books, 80,000 theatre-related materials such as leaflets and programmes, and 159,000 natural history items such as costumes, puppets, letters, and manuscripts, along with other rare books and audio-visual materials.

-In 1987, it was designated a Tangible Cultural Property of Shinjuku City.
-The museum contributes to the research of not only theatre and film artists, but also people in various fields, including literature, history, clothing and architecture.
+In 1987, the museum was designated a Tangible Cultural Property by Shinjuku City.
+It supports research not only for theatre and film artists but also for scholars in fields such as literature, history, clothing, and architecture.

 A: 1-6-1 Nishi-waseda, Shinjuku-ku, Toky